SeleniumHQ/www.seleniumhq.org/src/main/rst/01_introducing_selenium.rst

 Selenium-Grid allows the Selenium-RC solution to scale for large test suites or test suites that must be run in multiple environments.
-With Selenium-Grid, multiple instances of Selenium-RC are running on various operating system and browser configurations.
-Each of these when launching register with a hub.
+With Selenium-Grid, multiple instances of Selenium-RC are running on various operating system and browser configurations;  Each of these when launching register with a hub.
 When tests are sent to the hub they are then redirected to an available Selenium-RC, which will launch the browser and run the test.
 This allows for running tests in parallel, with the entire test suite theoretically taking